JUI-F Chief Launching March For Release Of Zardari, Nawaz From Prison, Halting Accountability:Swati - UrduPoint

 The Pakistan Tehreek e Insaf (PTI) government would not allow anyone to take law into their hands and action would be taken against violators, he stated.

-The JUI-F chief wanted to use the seminary children in the protest demonstration or sit-in, but the government would not permit any person to bring the students for political purpose, he added.
+The Jamiat Ulema-e-Islam F (JUI-F) chief wanted to use the seminary children in the protest demonstration or sit-in, but the government would not permit any person to bring the students for political purpose, he added.

 The federal minister said the government was committed to provide education to the seminary children side-by-side the religious education.